 The CuddleCot that Samantha and her husband used had been donated to the hospital in memory of two little boys.
 So they wanted to do the same in honor of Luke and decided to raise money through a Go Fund Me page.
-They ended up raising enough money to donate two CuddleCots to Stories of Babies Born Still and the Cuddle Cot Project.
+They ended up raising enough money to donate two CuddleCots to the Cuddle Cot Project.
 If you’re interested in making a donation to help cover the cost for one of these invaluable machines, you can do that here, or here (this also shows where other CuddleCots have already been donated).

 “Our hope was that Luke’s Cuddle Cot wouldn’t get used and that no family had to go through what we went through – but we know that’s not the reality.
 We’ve already been contacted by one hospital with a message from a family who ended up using Luke’s cot – and they just wanted us to know how grateful they were.
 Those families and stories will forever hold a special place in our hearts.
 Our goal was to give the gift of time to families going through something so awful, just like we were given.
 And at the same time, it helps to keep Luke’s memory alive.”

 Interested in learning more about CuddleCots?
 Check out the site for the company that makes them here.